Creators-Circle/Pulser/README.md

 npm install

 ### Run the Seed File
-FollowMe comes with Dummy Data located /seeds directory To load this data into the databases, type: knex seed:run
+FollowMe comes with Dummy Data located in the /seeds directory To load this data into the databases, type: knex seed:run

-This command will wipe the existing Database, and reload it with dummy data.
+This command will wipe the existing database and reload it with dummy data.

 ### Setup and Running Server
 To start the server